-(2) for an award year subsequent to the 2019-2020 award year, not later than 30 days after such use.
+(2) for an award year subsequent to the 2019-2020 award

-(c) REPORT.-Not later than 180 days after the date of enactment of this Act, and every 180 days thereafter for the duration of the qualifying emergency and the following payment period, the Secretary shall submit to the authorizing committees (as defined in section 103 of the Higher Education Act of 1965 (20 U.S.C.
+(c) Report.-Not later than 180 days after the date of enactment of this Act, and every 180 days thereafter for the duration of the qualifying emergency and the following payment period, the Secretary shall submit to the authorizing committees (as defined in section 103 of the Higher Education Act of 1965 (20 U.S.C.
 1003)) a report that identifies each foreign institution that carried out a distance education program authorized under this section.

-(d) WRITTEN ARRANGEMENTS.-
+(d) Written Arrangements.-